quentncom/quentn-wp/readme.txt

 *   **Personalization**  By using placeholders, you can address contacts by name.
 Even unknown contacts can be addressed individually (but not by name)
 *   **Countdown** The various countdown options can contribute to lead generation and increase the conversion rate
 *   **Integration and tagging in Quentn**  Quentn contacts can easily be sent to your Wordpress page via a link.
 Wordpress users (e.g. forum members, employees, etc.) can also be sent and tagged in Quentn - without having to rely on third-party providers such as Zapier
+*   **Elementor Integration**  If you are using Elementor Pro, You can send contacts from Elementor forms to your Quentn account.
+You can apply tags and can easily map Elementor form fields to contact fields in the Quentn.
 *   **LearnDash Integration** You can set default courses for all user roles which will be assigned when user gets that role.

 For more info, vist the [Quentn WordPress plugin Documentation](https://docs.quentn.com/de/plugins/beta-quentn-wordpress-plugin).